latolukasz/beeorm-doc/docs/guide/crud.md

 </code-block>
 </code-group>

+This will update the FakeDelete field for the CategoryEntity with an ID of 3 in the table, rather than deleting the row.

-To force entity that has `FakeDelete` field to be deleted from MySQL table use `engine.ForceDelete` or `engine.ForceDeleteMany`:
+To force an entity with a `FakeDelete` field to be deleted from the MySQL table, use the `engine.ForceDelete()` or `engine.ForceDeleteMany()` methods:

 <code-group>
 <code-block title="code">